mrvollger/SmkTemplate/docs/slides/slides.md

 #### If you follow this guide you will get the following things with relatively little effort

-- Provably working Snakemake that is scalable, portable, and readable
+- A provably working Snakemake that is scalable, portable, and readable
 - A website for your tool
   - [ \<user\>.github.io/\<workflow>](https://mrvollger.github.io/SmkTemplate/)
 - Automated documentation and publication of your workflow on the Snakemake website